 Networking is equally valuable for aspiring property professionals whether you are able to meet in person or are connecting online.
 Read on for some ideas for each, along with advice on the benefits of networking and how to how to grow your network.

 Shyam Visavadia, a geography and urban & regional planning graduate, completed a postgraduate diploma in surveying and went on to secure a project management role within the built environment industry.
 As a keen networker, he credits networking for his success in securing multiple internships and a graduate role.
-He has since founded Graduate Surveyors to support students in making important career decisions.
-When when we were updating our networking advice at TARGETjobs, Shyam agreed to share the benefit of his experience.
+Below, Shyam shares the benefit of his experience.